 In Summary

-To see how difficulties with sensory processing and integration can affect older adults in everyday life, take a look at a typical day in Mike’s life.
+To understand how sensory processing and integration differences can affect older adults in everyday life, let’s take a look at a typical day in Mike’s life.

 It is time to get ready for the day and have a shower.
 Mike is waiting for a shower chair as he no longer feels comfortable standing up in the shower, even with rails to hold on to.
 He finds that he loses his balance when he lets go of the support rails.
 Yesterday, he also scalded himself as he didn’t realise how hot the water was when he turned it on, so a healthcare assistant offered to set the shower to the correct heating setting for him.

-Sensory Integration Challenge: Sensory under responsivity: tactile, difficulty with vestibular processing (balance)
+Sensory Integration Differences: Sensory under responsivity: tactile, difficulty with vestibular processing (balance)

 Mike attends an exercise group organised by a physiotherapist and occupational therapist.
 Wheelchair dancing has recently been added to the programme, and it is the highlight of his week.
 It gives him the opportunity to spin around and move fast, which he enjoys and doesn’t get the opportunity to do very often.

-Sensory Integration Challenge: Sensory under responsivity: vestibular (movement seeking)
+Sensory Integration Differences: Sensory under responsivity: vestibular (movement seeking)

 Mike is getting ready for lunch in the communal dining room.
 He hopes that today’s lunch will be less bland.
 He has found that as he has gotten older, his ability to taste different flavours has declined, making eating less enjoyable.
 His doctor has advised that he needs to increase his calorie intake, and a dietician has been advising the catering team on cooking food with more intense flavours, but this has not always been implemented.